phitoduck/packaging-demo/GITHUB_ACTIONS.md

 - [ ] fail if coverage is below a certain threshold
 - [ ] compute test coverage even if not all tests pass, or argue why this isn't valuable

+Bonus GA

+- find a way to print the variables, event, etc. for easy debugging

 Publishing to PyPI